Obesity In The United States

 Next on the list is Jackson, Mississippi.
 Out of 100 cities, Jackson ranks #3 in the following categories: weight-related health problems, obesity in adults, and physically inactive adults.
 In addition, this city has the 5th highest percentage of low fruit and vegetable consumption in adults.

-The 5th fattest city in the US is the New Orleans-Metairie metropolitan area in the state of Louisiana.
+The 5th most obese city in the US is the New Orleans-Metairie metropolitan area in the state of Louisiana.
 This city tied for #1 with 4 other cities as having the highest percentage of adults who consume less than 1 serving of fruits and vegetables daily.
 Additionally, the city ranks #4 in weight-related health problems and #8 in fat prevalence.

 Future Steps For Treating Obesity